Preparing The Trip: Travelling To and Around Barbados

 There is a regular bus service, costing Bds$2.00, to the city (travel time - 45 minutes) which departs every 10 minutes and a 24-hour taxi service (travel time - 30 minutes).
 More about Barbados public transport.

 Departure Tax of BDS $55 (US $ 27.50) applies for all passengers over 2 years old leaving Barbados.
+Effective October 1, 2018 an additional fee has been added - passengers flying outside of the Caribbean region pay US$70 per person, and those flying within the Caribbean pay US$35 per person.
 Most airlines include this with the cost of the ticket, but check to be sure.

 Barbados has an international deep water harbour at Bridgetown and is a port of call for a number of British, European and American cruise lines.